Initiatives to Address Climate Change

 Acute Physical Risks Risks of damage due to an increase in typhoons, floods, and other sudden weather disasters

-Chronic Physical Risks Risks of damage from prolonged extreme weather events, such as a rise in sea level and heat waves
+Chronic Physical Risks Risks of damage occurring due to long-term shifts in climate patterns, such as rising sea levels and heat waves

-Based on the TCFD recommendations, CIM conducted a scenario analysis by referring to the World Energy Outlook 2022 published by the International Energy Agency (IEA) and the Fifth Assessment Report published by the United Nations Intergovernmental Panel on Climate Change (IPCC).
+CIM conducted a scenario analysis by referring to the World Energy Outlook 2024 published by the International Energy Agency (IEA) and the Sixth Assessment Report published by the United Nations Intergovernmental Panel on Climate Change (IPCC).

 Scenarios Referenced Scenarios World View